dychen/django-tutorial/README.md

 -----------------------------------------------
 Git is an awesome and powerful version control system that saves snapshots of your code's history.
 It's like having a bunch of save states that you can jump to whenever you want, and it also allows you to collaborate with other people without having to worry about messing up each other's code.
 A repository also serves as a backup for your code, so if your computer crashes or somehow gets destroyed, you'll still have a remote version of your code that you can retrieve.
 For a brief introduction to Git, there's a tutorial in the [appendix](#gittutorial).

+Note that this assumes you already have a Github account.
+If you don't, follow [this simple 2-minute guide](#https://help.github.com/articles/set-up-git).

 Go to your home directory:

 	$ cd ~